infinitered/ir-docs/README.md

 # ir-docs
 Unified Documentation for Infinite Red Open Source

-{% warning %}
+> ⚠️⚠️ **IMPORTANT NOTE** ⚠️⚠️
+>
+> DO NOT EDIT THE `./docs` DIRECTORY IN THIS REPOSITORY!
+>

-Edits to documentation for a particular project should be made in that project's repository!
+> **Edits to documentation for a particular project should be made in that project's repository!**
+>
-Changes will be automatically pushed to this repository by the CI/CD process.
+> Changes in source repos will be automatically pushed to this repository by the CI/CD process and may destructively overwrite any changes made here.

-{% endwarning %}

 ## Preparing you project for `ir-docs`